JumpStart Adventures 4th Grade: Haunted Island: Plot

-The protagonist is a fourth-grade student who missed the day of school when the class's new substitute teacher was a witch named Ms. Grunkle.
+The protagonist is a 4th Grade student who missed the day of school when the class's new substitute teacher was a witch named Ms. Grunkle.

 After signing in at the schoolhouse, the protagonist is transported to Haunted Island off the Coast of West Africa.
-With the aid of a large purple bat named Flap and a fortune teller named Madame Pomreeda, the protagonist must rescue the thirteen lost classmates by collecting the students' "most prized possessions" from the island's educational activities.
+With the aid of a large purple bat named Flap and a fortune teller named Madame Pomreeda, the protagonist must rescue the 13 lost classmates by collecting the students' "most prized possessions" from the island's educational activities.
 After these possessions (which reveal elements of the kid's personality) are collected, Madame Pomreeda transforms the classmate back with a chanting poem that dispels the monster and restores the child to normal.

 Earning five thousand points will earn the protagonist one of the keys to Ms. Grunkle's house.
-Five keys unlock one door and lead the protagonist into a new room.
+5 keys unlock one door and lead the protagonist into a new room.
 Whenever a room is entered for the first time, Ms. Grunkle appears and curses the protagonist into the labyrinth.
 Once the protagonist advances all the way through her house and makes it into her attic, where the rest of the class is locked up, the game is completed; but if some of the kids are still monsters when the protagonist reaches that attic, Flap informs the protagonist they will have to be changed back before the attic can be entered.
 It is almost impossible to not have all the keys by the time all the children have been changed back since merely playing the games that will save the kids provide all the points needed, but the players can achieve this by playing the games at only low levels and keep getting all the answers right to do this.

-Once all the protagonist's classmates have been returned to normal and all the keys have been acquired, the protagonist enters the top floor and confronts Mrs. Grunkle who revels in the seeming succession of her plan.
+Once all the protagonist's classmates have been returned to normal and all the keys have been acquired, the protagonist enters the top floor and confronts Mrs. Grunkle who reveals the seeming succession of her plan.
 Now having the entire class before her, she intends to turn them (including the protagonist) into monsters (this time, presumed to be permanent).
 However, before the witch can unleash her magic, the protagonist repels her with her own wand (which fell out when she arrived on the island).
 Realizing she's been beaten, she flees on her broomstick.
-The children all cheer at their regained freedom before they and the protagonist discover a paper that fell to the floor upon Mr.s Grunkle's departure, said paper shows their school returning to normal like them before they and the protagonist are magically transported back there.
+The children all cheer at their regained freedom before they and the protagonist discover a paper that fell to the floor upon Ms. Grunkle's departure, said paper shows their school returning to normal like them before they and the protagonist are magically transported back there.